Haludbani: Language

+Religion

 Infrastructure

 According to the District Census Handbook 2011, Purbi Singhbhum, Haludbani covered an area of 3.92 km2.
 It has an annual rainfall of 1,030.2 mm.
 Among the civic amenities, it had 12 km of roads with open drains, the protected water supply involved hand pump, tube well/ borewell, overhead tank.
 It had 4,787 domestic electric connections, 10 road lighting points.
 Among the medical facilities, it had 5 hospitals, 5 dispensaries, 5 health centres, 7 family welfare centres, 12 maternity and child welfare centres, 12 maternity homes, 12 nursing homes, 6 veterinary hospitals, 2 medicine shops.
 Among the educational facilities it had 3 primary schools, 2 middle schools, the nearest secondary and senior secondary school at Sarjamda, 3 km away, the nearest general degree college at Jamshedpur, 15 km away.
 It had 1 non-formal education centre (Sarva Shiksha Abhiyan).
 It produced sattu.
 It had the branch offices of 1 nationalised bank, 1 cooperative bank, 1 agricultural credit society.